JavaScript is required

 Investigation process

-Procedurally fair, ethical and transparent investigations are of critical importance to the department.
-If an incident has occurred, a systematic process will take place to establish whether or not it constitutes non-compliance with the legislative requirements.
+VECRA is committed to investigations that are procedurally fair, ethical and transparent.
+If an incident has occurred, we use a systematic process to establish whether or not it constitutes non-compliance with the legislative requirements.

-An assessment is made of the potential level of risk to the safety, health or wellbeing of any child or children at a service whenever the department becomes aware of a possible breach of legislation.
+Whenever we become aware of a possible breach of the legislation that we enforce, we make an assessment of the potential level of risk to the safety, health or wellbeing of any child or children at a service.
+This often includes visiting the service and collecting information and evidence

-The department places the highest priority on investigating possible breach of legislation that represent the greatest risk to children, including initiating immediate risk management strategies when appropriate.
+VECRA prioritises investigating possible breaches of legislation that represent the greatest risk to children.
+We also commence immediate risk management strategies when appropriate.

-The nature and timeframes of an investigation vary depending on the complexity and the degree of cooperation experienced during the investigation.
-The department aims to achieve appropriate outcomes within reasonable timeframes and to minimise service disruption.
+The nature and timeframes vary for each investigation, depending on factors such as the complexity and degree of cooperation experienced during the investigation.
+VECRA works to progress investigations efficiently to achieve appropriate outcomes as soon as possible with our highest priority always being the safety of children.

 Following an investigation

-The department informs the approved provider of the education and care service of the outcome of the investigation including whether enforcement action is being considered.
-The department will also advise any other relevant party of the investigation outcome.
+VECRA informs the approved provider of the education and care service of the outcome of the investigation.
+This includes whether enforcement action is being considered.
+We will also advise any other relevant party of the investigation outcome.

-Where the evidence collected during an investigation supports a view that an offence has occurred, consideration will be given to the most appropriate way to address the situation.
+Where evidence collected during an investigation supports a view that an offence has occurred, consideration will be given to the most appropriate way to address the situation and ensure voluntary compliance and the safety of children at the service.
 This may include enforcement action where persistent or serious offending has been identified at a service.

 The role of Authorised Officers

-Authorised Officers are departmental employees delegated with the authority to undertake certain functions and exercise particular powers in accordance with the National Law and the Children's Services Act.
+Authorised Officers are VECRA employees.
+They have delegated authority to undertake certain functions, and exercise particular powers in accordance with the National Law and the CS Act.

 Authorisation of Authorised Officers